rwth-acis/CAE-Frontend/widgets/microserviceSelectWidget/js/yjs/README.md

 ```
 * options.share
   * Specify on `options.share[arbitraryName]` types that are shared among all users.
-  * E.g. Specify `options.share[arbitraryName] = 'Array'` to require y-array and create an Y.Array type on `y.share[arbitraryName]`.
+  * E.g. Specify `options.share[arbitraryName] = 'Array'` to require y-array and create an y-array type on `y.share[arbitraryName]`.
   * If userA doesn't specify `options.share[arbitraryName]`, it won't be available for userA.
   * If userB specifies `options.share[arbitraryName]`, it still won't be available for userA.
 But all the updates are send from userB to userA.
-  * In contrast to Y.Map, types on `y.share.*` cannot be overwritten or deleted.
+  * In contrast to y-map, types on `y.share.*` cannot be overwritten or deleted.
 Instead, they are merged among all users.
 This feature is only available on `y.share.*`
   * Weird behavior: It is supported that two users specify different types with the same property name.
      E.g. userA specifies `options.share.x = 'Array'`, and userB specifies `options.share.x = 'Text'`.
-But they'll only share data if they specified the same type with the same property name
+But they only share data if they specified the same type with the same property name
-* options.type
+* options.type (browser only)
   * Array of modules that Yjs needs to require, before instantiating a shared type.
   * By default Yjs requires the specified database adapter, the specified connector, and all modules that are used in `options.share.*`
   * Put all types here that you intend to use, but are not used in y.share.*